breatheco-de/content/src/content/lesson/Django-rest-framework.md

 ---
-title: "Learn What is Django: Building RESTful APIs With Django Tutorial"
+title: "Understanding Django Rest Framework"
-subtitle: "In the world of Python, Learning what is Django is the best way to create web applications and RESTful APIs.Enjoy this Django tutorial"
+subtitle: "In the world of Python, Learning what is Django is the best way to create web applications and RESTful APIs.Enjoy this Django Rest Framework Lesson"
 cover: "https://ucarecdn.com/3e50e217-514d-41dc-a7a4-4725e08f8afb/"
 textColor: "white"
 date: "2018-14-11"